IND Crosstown Line: 21st century

+CBTC installation

 The MTA announced in early 2022 that it planned to put the contract to install communications-based train control (CBTC) on the Crosstown Line to Hoyt–Schermerhorn Streets station and modify the three interlockings on the line up for bid.
 The cost of the project is estimated to be $556.4 million.
 On May 16, 2022, the MTA put out the RFP for the design-build contract to install CBTC on the Crosstown Line.
 Court Square Interlocking will be modified to interface with CBTC while mechanical interlockings at Nostrand Avenue and Nassau Avenue will be replaced.
 Relay rooms and towers at Nostrand Avenue and Nassau Avenue will be decommissioned as part of the project.
 This project will include the use of axle counters instead of track circuits.
 Work on the project is expected to take four years.
 In December 2022, the MTA announced that it would award a $368 million design–build contract to Crosstown Partners, a joint venture between Thales Group and TC Electric LLC.
 The contract includes not only the Crosstown Line between Court Square and Bergen Street, but also the Culver Line between Bergen Street and Church Avenue.
+The project also included adding Wi-Fi in the tunnels.

+Crosstown Partners formally received the CBTC contract in March 2023.
+The installation of CBTC required nighttime closures of parts of the line in late 2023 and early 2024.
+To accommodate the CBTC upgrades, the Crosstown Line was partially closed in three phases starting on June 28, 2024, and G service was partially suspended.
+Initially, the northern half of the line was closed, followed by the southern half.
+Additionally, 5G cellular infrastructure was added during the partial shutdown.
+The line fully reopened on September 3, 2024.
+As part of the project, the Crosstown Line tunnels used by the G train between the Court Square and Hoyt–Schermerhorn Streets stations were retrofitted with 5G cellular service, which was activated north of Bedford–Nostrand Avenues in November 2025.
+The MTA indicated in July 2025 that the Crosstown CBTC upgrade would be delayed due to the need to add new 5G transmitters to the R211s used on the G route.